 Of course, these results depend on how much and for how long you cheated on your low-carb diet.

 Okay.
 It’s Official.
 You’ve Been Kicked Out of Ketosis.
 How Long Will it Take to Get Back into Ketosis?

-That said, you can generally expect that if you go back onto the keto diet, you should be able to get back into ketosis within one to three days, and you can speed up the process with simple steps.
+That said, whether you’re dieting or eating a keto meal plan for other health reasons, you can generally expect that if you go back onto the keto diet, you should be able to get back into a state of ketosis within one to three days, and you can speed up the process with simple steps.

 How to Get Back into Ketosis Quickly

 You won’t get back into ketosis without taking important steps.
 Some are required, others are optional.
 Regardless, following are things to consider when trying to get back into ketosis after eating one or more cheat meals.

 - Stay strong.
 Eating carbs and sugar may incite cravings for more.
-This vicious cycle of eating carbs, craving carbs, then eating more carbs to satisfy your craving is the American dilemma that has so many of us sick, or at least not at our optimum health to begin with.
-As you begin your efforts to get back into ketosis, fight any urges for carbs, and if you’ve been “off” for a while, don’t be surprised if you get some side effects of reentry, or more specifically “keto flu” symptoms.
-Remember, cravings and flu symptoms are short-lived as long as you stay on track.
+This vicious cycle of eating carbs, craving carbs, then eating more carbs to satisfy your craving is the American dilemma that has perpetuated obesity and has so many of us sick, or at least not at our optimum health to begin with.
+As you begin your efforts to get back into getting energy from blood ketones, fight any urges for carbs, and if you’ve been “off” for a while, don’t be surprised if you get some side effects of reentry, or more specifically “keto flu” symptoms.
+Remember, cravings and flu symptoms are short-lived as long as you stay on track, so your energy and mental clarity will return.